sambarnes/fullstack-starknet/README.md

 Repo containing the code for a short tutorial series I wrote while diving into StarkNet and learning Cairo.
 Aims to onramp existing devs to a little bit of everything.

+> **NOTE:** *Since this space moves so quickly, a lot of the libraries used are shifting underneath this tutorial.*
+>
+> *If you see something that isn’t working, you are probably using the newest version of a contract or library.
+Tweaks are likely necessary!
+Play around and debug, and feel free to submit a PR to help the next dev!* :)

 Creating a [black box](https://en.wikipedia.org/wiki/Flight_recorder) for cars, enabling immutable diagnostics.

 Tutorial text kept on hackmd for easier editing: